Skip to content

 Select BlueSlot.
 Add the Blue tag.

 A single object or slot can have many tags.
-A "PurpleCube" could have both Red and Blue tags, and a "UniversalSlot" could also have both.
+A PurpleCube could carry both Red and Blue, and a UniversalSlot could too.

 5. Add a Filter That Enforces the Tags

-Tags alone are just labels - they do not block anything yet.
+Tags alone are just labels — they don't block anything yet.
 You need a filter that checks whether an incoming object's tags match the slot's requirements.

 Configure it: